 UCSD Biomedical Sciences (BMS) Graduate Core Course

 The primary goal of this course is to enable incoming students to transition from passive "fact-based" learning to an active, collaborative, and skeptical thinking and learning style necessary for success in graduate school and beyond.
 Through a series of eleven week-long modules taught by School of Medicine scientists and physicians, students will learn to identify important open questions, design experimental strategies, and evaluate results critically.

 In most modules, students will immerse themselves in a different aspect of basic science and explore the links between research and human disease; in others, students will explore a few important experimental approaches that they may not have been exposed to during undergraduate classwork.
 During the course, students will expand their knowledge of some key questions facing current medical researchers, and will develop a framework for conceptual thinking to guide their own research projects.

-For enrolled students: The BIOM 200 Course Web Site is at ted.ucsd.edu
+For enrolled students: The BIOM 200 Course Web Site and calendar is at ted.ucsd.edu

 (Log in with your UCSD ACMS (email) username and password)